JoJoKorok/Media-Selector/README.md

 ## 🔧 Installation ##

-- Download the latest version in the Versions section.
+- Download the latest version in the Releases section.

 ---